Endangered

 -

-Language is tightly connected/
+Language is tightly connected/with people’s

 - S2 :